QingYuanZi1024/QingYuanZi1024/README.md

 ## Beyond the Papers: My Multiverse

-- **AI-Related Philosophy**: I explore how models learn structure, reason under uncertainty, and extend human cognition at machine scale.
+- **AI-Related Philosophy**: Human-Centeredness in the Age of Acceleration; the Paradigm Shift Toward Post-Anthropocentrism; the Subjectivity and Intersubjectivity of Agents.
-- **Indie Game Development**: I build small but complete worlds where mechanics, aesthetics, and emotion converge.
+- **Indie Game Development**: Visual novel, tabletop RPG, and CRPG enthusiast — dreaming of one day making something as great as Disco Elysium and ever17.
 - **Quantitative Finance**: I search for robust signals inside noisy systems, where probability becomes a language of decision.
 - **Complex Systems**: I am fascinated by emergence, feedback loops, nonlinear dynamics, and hidden order.